Amit008/Migrate-Nexus-to-Artifactory/README.md

-# Migrate-Nexus-to-Artifactory
+Migrate-Nexus-to-Artifactory
-#Step#
+Step
-#1.
-Script can be configured to download all or specific Repository
+1. Script can be configured to download all or specific Repository <br>
-#2.
-Loop thorugh Folder structure locally on machine and upload downloaded Artifacts in Artifactory
+2. Loop thorugh Folder structure locally on machine and upload downloaded Artifacts in Artifactory<br>
 <br>
 <br>
 <br>